Skip to content

 Bases: NamedTuple

-Operation to search for items within a namespace prefix.
+Operation to search for items within a specified namespace hierarchy.

 namespace_prefix: tuple[str, ...] instance-attribute